 "I didn't think they would ever play that on the radio," Chris said.
 "I wasn't even sure myself what the words meant."

-Chris said the song, along with 3 albums-worth of others they'd written, led to protracted financial negotiations between band members: "It started out as being a problem and then it was a problem that kept coming back because we never dealt with it really."
+Chris said the song, along with three albums worth of others they'd written, led to protracted financial negotiations between band members.
+"It started out as being a problem and then it was a problem that kept coming back because we never dealt with it really," he explained.

-Chris went one further, saying he'd been recently reminded of Creedence Clearwater Revival while mountain biking near his home: "I saw this guy jogging a couple of times and he just looked like an older, determined, slightly pissed off guy, running [alone] and I finally kind of figured out it was John Fogerty."
+"I saw this guy jogging a couple of times and he just looked like an older, determined, slightly pissed off guy, running [alone] and I finally kind of figured out it was John Fogerty," Chris told Howard.

 Chris then sang a few selections from "Songbook," a covers album, including John Lennon's "Imagine" and Led Zeppelin's "Thank You."

-Before leaving, he revealed that Soundgarden would soon release a new album ("We're pretty close to done with it.") and denied ever romancing--or blowing--Eddie Vedder, deadpanning: "We never got caught.
-And you can't prove anything."
+Before leaving, he revealed that Soundgarden would soon release a new album, saying: "We're pretty close to done with it."